thenameisVLH/Matrix/README.md

 !membercount - Tells the amount of members in your server.
 (Including Bots)

+!coinflip - Gives you either heads or tails.

+!roll - rolls a dice with sides 4, 6, 8, 10, 12, or 20.

 Administration Commands:

 !purge (amount of messages) - Purges/Deletes the amount of messages you want to delete.